roman-milk/roman-milk.github.io/cheerleader-sluts.md

  For a couple of minutes we kissed tenderly, a complete contrast to the recent, urgent, aggressive fucking.

  Breaking the kiss, I asked, "Do you think you can have Sophia here in a couple of hours?"
-Report_Story #2